AshishLakkapatri/BellaBeat---Google-Data-Analytics-Capstone-Project/README.md

 4. **Files Required for Analysis**:
    - **Data Files Folder: `data_files`**
-      - `data.csv`: The main dataset for the analysis.
-      - `additional_data.xlsx`: Any additional data needed for a comprehensive analysis.

-5. **Project Overview**:
-   - `project_overview.pdf`: An overview document explaining how the project has been carried out.
-Include information on methodologies, tools used, and major insights gained.

-6. **Google Data Analytics Capstone Project**:
+5. **Google Data Analytics Capstone Project**:
    - `capstone_project_report.pdf`: A comprehensive report detailing the Google Data Analytics Capstone Project, including methodologies, analysis, and conclusions.

-7. **Portfolio-Ready Case Study**: Keep in mind that the end goal is to create a case study demonstrating your analytical skills and problem-solving abilities.
+6. **Portfolio-Ready Case Study**: Remember that the end goal is to create a case study demonstrating your analytical skills and problem-solving abilities.
 This document will serve as a tangible representation of your capabilities for potential employers.

 ## Key Sections